 Virtual School Heads tell us that they value this data service because of its contribution to developing a better holistic understanding of the attainment and progress of children in care and the key vulnerabilities which they are committed to addressing in partnership with all those who work to enable them to achieve their potential.

-Children Looked After reports and analysis in NCER Nexus are enhanced with clear graphics and data translations.
-Flexible multi-filter options enable the production of unique combinations of analysis, all alongside regional and NCER national benchmark data.
+Children Looked After reports and analysis in Nexus are enhanced with clear graphics and data translations.
+Flexible multi-filter options enable the production of unique combinations of analysis, all alongside regional and national benchmark data.

 The NCER CLA Analysis Service has received favourable publicity in The Guardian and Children and Young People Now.